SKULSHADY/material-rounded-theme/README.md

 14. Click `CREATE`.
 15. Hard refresh (`CTRL` + `F5`) your browser or clear app/browser cache to ensure the new resource loads correctly.

-## Material You Components, Powered By Card Mod
+## Material You Components

-This theme is super-charged by [card-mod](https://github.com/thomasloven/lovelace-card-mod)!
-Using card-mod many components have received Material You design upgrades.
+This theme's companion module modifies the styles of many Home Assistant components to follow the Material Design 3 specification.

 ### Navigation